-- 3. The geographical coverage for a data type referred to in point (a) and (c) of paragraph 1a shall be either the same as, or more limited than the one defined in that Annex for the categories or subcategories to which the data type belongs, including, where relevant, a step-wise approach. - 4.
-The dates set out in the delegated acts adopted pursuant to point (a) and (c) of paragraph 1a shall

-- as regards the third column of Annex III, not be set before the expiry of two years after the entry into force of the delegated act concerned and shall, where relevant, follow the step-wise approach;
+- 3. The geographical coverage for a data type as referred to in paragraph 1a, points (a) and (c), shall be either the same as or more limited than that defined in Annex III for the categories or subcategories to which the data type belongs, following, where relevant, a stepwise approach. - 4.
+The dates set out in the delegated acts referred to in paragraph 1a, points (a) and (c), shall: - (a) as regards the third column of Annex III, not be earlier than the date two years after the entry into force of the delegated act concerned and shall, where relevant, follow a stepwise approach; - (b) as regards the fourth column of Annex III, not be earlier than the date four years after the entry into force of the delegated act concerned.

-- as regards the fourth column of Annex III, not be set before the expiry of four years after the entry into force of the delegated act concerned.
-However, in case that Annex III already specifies a date in the third column, the date for the fourth column shall
+In the event that Annex III already specifies a date in the third column, the date for the fourth column shall:

-- not be set before the expiry of two years after the date specified there and not before the expiry of two years after the entry into force of the delegated act concerned, - with respect to static multimodal traffic data for EU-wide multimodal travel information services (location of identified access nodes) on the entire transport network of the EU, not be set before expiry of four years after 31 December 2028.
+- (a) not be earlier than the date two years after the date specified in the third column and not earlier than the date two years after the entry into force of the delegated act concerned, - (b) with respect to static multimodal traffic data for EU-wide multimodal travel information services (location of identified access nodes) on the entire transport network of the EU, not be earlier than 31 December 2032.

-However, where the availability of existing data corresponding to information created or updated before the date set out in the third column of Annex III is not deemed necessary on the ground that the corresponding information is getting outdated quickly, the delegated acts adopted pursuant to point (a) and (c) of paragraph 1a may indicate in the fourth column of Annex III that the obligation laid down in Article 6a(1), second subparagraph, shall not apply to such data.
+However, where the availability of existing data corresponding to information created or updated before the date set out in the third column of Annex III is not considered to be necessary on the ground that the corresponding information is getting outdated quickly, the delegated acts adopted pursuant to paragraph 1a, points (a) and (c) of this Article, may indicate in the fourth column of Annex III that the obligation laid down in Article 6a(1), fourth subparagraph, is not to apply to such data.

-- 5. When adopting delegated acts pursuant to this Article, the Commission shall take into account the requirements of Regulation (EU) 2016/679 and Directive 2002/58/EC, in particular relating to the risk of interference with personal data, and the costs and human resources needed to make the relevant data available with a sufficient level of quality in order to ensure that those interferences, costs and resources, in particular those incurred by public authorities, are kept to a minimum.
-The Commission shall also consider the costs and administrative burden on private operators which may be required to provide the data.2 - (9) The following Article 7a is inserted:
+5. When adopting delegated acts pursuant to this Article, the Commission shall take into account the requirements of Regulation (EU) 2016/679 and Directive 2002/58/EC, in particular relating to the risk of interference with personal data, and the costs and human resources needed to make the relevant data available with a sufficient level of quality in order to ensure that those interferences, costs and resources, in particular those incurred by public authorities, are kept to a minimum.
+The Commission shall also consider the costs and administrative burden on private operators which may be required to provide the data.'

-'Article 7a
+(9) the following article is inserted:

-Interim measures
+'Article 7a Interim measures